 In these case if you are successful, the grant will be provided as a reimbursement for costs incurred with attending the championships.

-Remember that you must complete and submit an application prior to the championships commencing to be eligible.
+Remember that you must complete and submit an application prior or up until a month after the championships commencing to be eligible.

 No. The Local Sporting Champions program is currently oversubscribed with a large number of applications received each year.
 All applications undergo a competitive assessment process, and as a result, the grant cannot be guaranteed.